-Whether you’re paying it off all at once or incurring interest, you usually don’t keep track as closely as you do when that money is being taken directly from your account!
-And it’s very easy to start slipping and before you know it, you’re finances are in distress again!
+Whether you’re paying it off all at once or incurring interest, you usually don’t keep track as closely as you do when that money is being taken directly from your account.
+And it’s very easy to start slipping, and before you know it, your finances are in distress again.

 But if you’re not as fortunate, maybe you’re still blindly swiping blissfully unaware of the chaos around you.
 Maybe you have a very clear picture of your finances, and it’s not looking so good…

 Now we keep a very close eye on our credit card spending.
 We allow a few things only on that card and it is paid off immediately from our account as soon as the charges post.
 We have agreed to the charges that will be put on the credit card and do not deter from that plan.